-Harvard Kennedy School Indonesia Program encourages and assists students with an interest in Indonesia from Harvard Kennedy School and from across Harvard University by supporting their winter and summer internships, independent research, and other forms of study conducted in Indonesia.
+Harvard Kennedy School Indonesia Program encourages and assists students with an interest in Indonesia from Harvard Kennedy School and from across Harvard University by supporting their internships, independent research, and other forms of study conducted in Indonesia over the winter and summer breaks.
 Past grant recipients have received grants to explore a range of issues of importance in Indonesia, including social programs, religious movements, microfinance, and urban planning.
 More¬Ľ

 Summer 2013 Research Grant Recipients Announced

 - Geros, Christina, SD Master's in Urban Design and Master's in Landscape Architecture 2015 and Gilbert, Karina, GSD Masters in Urban Design 2014: In this joint research, with the support of the Solo Kota Kita organization, Geros and Gilbert will research the politics of design within Jakarta, one of Indonesia‚Äôs fastest growing urban centers.

 - Hadisoemarto, Panji Doctor of Science Candidate at HSPH, 2014: As part of his dissertation research, Hadisoemarto will work on his research titled: ‚ÄúAdoption of New Vaccination into National Immunization Policy: A Case Study from Hepatitis B Vaccine and Lessons for the Dengue Vaccination Policy.‚ÄĚ

 - Kusumaryati, Veronika, Ph.D.
 Candidate at the Department of Anthropology, FAS, Harvard: As part of her dissertation research, Kusumaryati will expand on her research, titled: ‚ÄúVideo.
 Xerox, Computer: Media and Technologies in Contemporary Indonesia.‚ÄĚ